TSTC-CPT/HTML-Report-Generation-Demo/README.md

 # HTML Demo
-Demonstration of HTML and CSS reporting.
+Demonstration of HTML and CSS reporting in a C# application.
 Example code for use by students.

 ### Development Environment